Neuralstem Cell Therapy

-An NSI-566/acute spinal cord injury Phase I/II trial is expected to commence in 2014 or early 2015 in Seoul, South Korea.
+An NSI-566/acute spinal cord injury Phase I/II trial is expected to commence in the first quarter of 2015 in Seoul, South Korea.
 CJ CheilJedang has an exclusive option agreement for cell therapy products in South Korea and five additional South Asian countries.

 For more information on the trial: